-Copies of the Bid cum Application Form and the abridged prospectus were available at the offices of the BRLM, the Designated Intermediaries at Bidding Centres, and Registered Office of our Company.
-An electronic copy of the Bid cum Application Form was aldo made available for download on the websites of SCSBs (via Internet Banking) and NSE (www.nseindia.com) at least (1) one day prior to the Bid/Issue Opening Date.
+Copies of the Bid cum Application Form and the abridged prospectus will be available at the offices of the BRLM, the Designated Intermediaries at Bidding Centres, and Registered Office of our Company.
+An electronic copy of the Bid cum Application Form will also be available for download on the websites of SCSBs (via Internet Banking) and NSE (www.nseindia.com) at least (1) one day prior to the Bid/Issue Opening Date.